Tay in Vietnam

 Introduction / History

-At the end of the 1700s when Vietnam was in chaos, several ethnic groups united with the native groups of Thai speaking peoples.
+At the end of the 1700s, when Vietnam was in chaos, several ethnic groups united with the local groups of Thai-speaking peoples.
 These people became known as the Tho.
 Today, they are regarded as an official minority in Vietnam.
 They prefer to be known as "Tay," since the term "Tho" is now considered derogatory.
+The Tay are similar in language and culture to the Nung people.

 What Are Their Lives Like?

-The Tay are mostly peasants who live in the low, sloping mountains between the high mountains and the plains of southeast Asia.
-They grow wet rice and use slash and burn techniques to grow dry rice, maize, buckwheat, watercress, sugar cane, and other vegetables.
+The Tay usually build their villages near sloping mountains between the high mountains and the plains of southeast Asia.
+They usually live near a river for their water supply.
+They grow wet rice and use slash-and-burn techniques to grow dry rice, maize, buckwheat, watercress, sugar cane, and other vegetables.
 They grow hemp and use it for making bags and nets for fishing.
 They sell or exchange products for household items and use forest products for food.

 Villages used to be the center of economic activity, with local markets rotating among a series of villages and trading mainly with the Vietnamese and Chinese communities.
 Today, however, the Tay have been primarily assimilated into the Vietnamese society.

 Tay families are usually small and the line of descent is traced through the father.
 Children begin school at six years of age and older.
 There, they begin studying the Vietnamese language.
-Young people choose their own marriage partners, and after a betrothal ceremony, many marriage rituals are performed.
-The groom is expected to perform some work for the bride's family as payment.
+Young people choose their own marriage partners, and after a betrothal ceremony, they perform many marriage rituals.
+The groom is expected to work for the bride's family as payment.

 What Are Their Beliefs?